vaxan/Scala_Project/README.md

 To be able to predict who is responsible for the accident given some conditions using Spark ML algorithm Random Forest.

+ Random Forest Classifier

+To be able to predict who is responsible for the accident given some conditions using Spark ML algorithm Random Forest.

+In order to predict casualty class that is the person responsible for the accident which is classified into 3 classes those are Driver, Passenger, Pedestrian I have used random forest classifier.
+Using this model I was able to achieve an accuracy of 0.89(89%).